Up to 60% off worldwide hotels

 The Edinburgh Festival Fringe is one of the largest arts festivals in the world.
 Since its inception in 1947, this initiative has grown every year.

-Its popularity is perhaps rooted in the fact that there really is something for everybody.
-The main genres of entertainment include theater, comedy, dance, circus, cabaret, children’s shows, musicals, opera, music, spoken word, exhibitions and events.
+This year, we can only hope it’ll be bigger and better.
+Its popularity is perhaps rooted in the fact that there really is something for everybody here.
+The main genres of entertainment include theatre, comedy, dance, physical theatre, circus, cabaret, children’s shows, musicals, opera, music, spoken word, exhibitions and events.
+(Can we breathe now?)
 And that’s just the main genres.

 Image source: Notting Hill Carnival

-Every year in August, the streets of Notting Hill are taken over by parades, steel bands, floats and classic Caribbean foods.
-Dubbed the biggest street festival in the world, revelers from all over come for a taste of the flamboyant costumes, family-friendly entertainment and delicious foods like fried plantain and jerk chicken.
+Every year in August, the streets of Notting Hill in London are taken over by parades, steel bands, floats and classic Caribbean foods.
+Dubbed the biggest street festival in the world, revellers from all over come for a taste of the flamboyant costumes, family-friendly entertainment and delicious foods like fried plantain and jerk chicken.

 Image source: Puck Fair

-Puck Fair, otherwise known as The Fair of the He-Goat, is one of Ireland’s oldest festivals.
-Inspired by the crowning of a wild mountain goat as king in 1603, the origins of this festival are as quirky as its itinerary.
+Puck Fair, otherwise knowns as The Fair of the He-Goat, is one of Ireland’s oldest festivals.
+Inspired by a crowning of a wild mountain goat as king in 1603, the origins of this festival are as quirky as its events.

-The three-day festival sees a parade with floats and colorful costumes, a horse fair where you can buy and sell horses, ponies and donkeys and a brilliant fireworks display to end the celebration.
-Be sure to check out live music, puppet shows and Ireland’s premier festival, the Euroshow.Find flights to Killorglin
+The three-day festival will see a parade with floats and colourful costumes, a horse fair where one can buy and sell horses, ponies and donkeys and a brilliant fireworks display to end the celebrations.
+While you’re there, be sure to check out live open air music, puppet theatres and Ireland’s premier funfair, the Euroshow.Find flights to CorkBook accommodation with Agoda

 Image source: Wilderness Festival